Skip to content

 Event Content

 Write the event notification content.
-When the trigger condition is met, the system will send this content externally.
+When the trigger conditions are met, the system will send this content externally.
 It generally includes the following information:

 Note

-The @ member configuration will only take effect and send the event content to the specified members when associated incident tracking is enabled.
+The @ member configuration will only take effect and send the event content to specified members when associated Incident is enabled.

 The monitor will automatically generate jump links based on the detection metrics in the detection configuration.
-You can adjust the filter conditions and time range after inserting the link.
-It is generally a fixed link address prefix, which includes the current domain name and workspace ID; you can also choose to customize the jump link.
+You can adjust filter conditions and time ranges after inserting the link.
+It is generally a fixed link address prefix containing the current domain and workspace ID; you can also choose to customize the jump link.

-If you need to insert a link to a dashboard, based on the above logic, you also need to supplement the dashboard ID and name, and adjust the view variables and time range as needed.
+If you need to insert a link to a dashboard, based on the above logic, you also need to supplement the dashboard ID and name, and adjust view variables and time ranges as needed.

 Custom Advanced Configuration

-Through advanced configuration, you can add related logs or error stacks to the event content to view the context data when anomalies occur.
+Through advanced configuration, you can add related logs or error stacks to the event content to view contextual data when anomalies occur.

 • Add related logs: